 Google has built some strong security features into Gmail, like two-factor authentification and encryption, making it difficult for cybercriminals to pull off a Gmail password hack.

 However, not all users activate 2FAs, and even those who do can be at risk.
-Cybercriminals continue to target Gmail due to its massive potential to store valuable and sensitive data.
+Cybercriminals continue to target Gmail for hacking due to its massive potential to store valuable and sensitive data.
 The question is, are you at risk?

 Can someone hack your Gmail and your Google account?